 Supporting young people through periods of change

+Young people face constant change, and it can be overwhelming.
 Here’s some advice on tackling a selection of issues that might come up in each section.

 Beavers: experiencing change at home, such as divorce or moving house

 At this age, you can focus on the emotional impact of change and how to cope.
 Give young people the chance to talk about their wishes, worries and fears, and let them work through them.
-For some Scouts experiencing change, attending Beavers will give them a chance to take their minds off what is happening, so they might not want to talk.
+For some Scouts experiencing change, attending Beavers will give them a chance to take their minds off what’s happening, so they might not want to talk.
 For others, being able to speak to their friends about how they’re feeling is really valuable.
 All you need to do is create a safe space.

 This is also a great time to start introducing messages about change often being positive.
 Emphasise this when new members and volunteers start, and if you have to move locations or change the time of your group.